 Light Painting Equipment

 There are lots of options for how you create the light trails including lightsabers, plexiglass rods and tubes, light blades, fiber optic brushes, fiber optic whips, orb lights, LED light bars, torch light alone, and more.
-These can be purchased from a selection of light painting manufacturers, including Light Painting Paradise, Light Painting Brushes, Light Painting Tubes, Luminosify, Light Painting King, Ants on a melon, and Lumenman, amongst others.
-Alternatively you can make your own.
-I won't discuss each tool in detail, as this article would turn into PhD, but I always list equipment used for my photos on my instagram.
-Most light painting tool manufacturers show sample photos in the product descriptions.
+These can be purchased from a selection of light painting manufacturers, including Ants On A Melon, Light Painting Brushes, Light Painting Tubes, Luminosify, Light Painting King, Light Painting Paradise, and Lumenman, amongst others.
+If you are on a budget, you can make your own tools from items such as drinks bottles, or purchase EL Wire (and a battery pack) for less than $20.
+I won't discuss each tool in detail, as this article would turn into PhD, but I always list equipment used for my photos on my social media.

 Setting the Scene

 There are so many different types of light trails that can be created.
 Freestyle light trails, orbs, half-orbs, light calligraphy, light plants, intricate light drawings, fiber optic brush effects, light tunnels.
 There are plenty of YouTube tutorials on how to create each of these, and in the next section I'll describe how I create a light plant.
 First you need to plan your scene, with questions 1) Where is it? (a studio, outdoor location, etc) 2) What are you going to create?
 3) What tools and flashlight/torches do you need to get the desired effect?
 The light drawing may be pre-planned (I often draw out my light plants before hand), or the idea might come into your head mid-session.
 If you are light painting outdoors, I recommend trying to get your light painting the fit the environment, so you need to consider the overall composition.